A Rollover is a playing requirement bound to a promotion or bonus or to a deposit itself.

 Deposit x Rollover Multiplier = Rollover Requirement

 You choose a 50% bonus with a rollover of 4 and deposit $50 (or its equivalent in your local currency).
 The result is a bonus of $25 plus your deposit amount multiplied by 4.
 This would give us a rollover requirement of $300:

 Deposit + Bonus % x Rollover Multiplier = Rollover Requirement

 $50 deposit + $25 bonus = $75 x 4 = $300

 The rollover is easily completed by betting.

 When a bet is qualified as a ‘Winner’ or ‘Push’, only the lowest of amounts between the risked amount and the won amount counts for the rollover.
 If the bet is qualified as a ‘Loser’, the risked amount is the one that counts for the rollover.
-If the bet is qualified as ‘No Bet/No Action or cancelled/Pending/Void’ then no amount will count towards the rollover.
+If the bet is qualified as ‘No Bet/No Action or Canceled/Pending/Void’ then no amount will count towards the rollover.

-If the balance left in your account, the balance on Free Play and the balance at risk fall to $5 or less, the calculator will automatically put in zero the required rollover amounts, considering them as completed.
+If the balance left in your account, the balance on Free Play, and the balance at risk fall to $5 or less, the calculator will automatically put in zero the required rollover amounts, considering them as completed.